M7Tro/educationalProjects/chatApp/README.md

 I think that when working on stuff with different files, it might be wise to locate the files with decreasing parentship from left to right.
 Like Home -> Sidebar -> SearchInput

-I installed react-icons from the root folder using npm install react-icons --prefix frontend
+I installed react-icons from the root folder using npm install react-icons --prefix frontend.
+This is cool.
+I am getting stronger.

+Now let's proceed to make the Conversations component.
+We will also create a component Conversation.

+Conversations is a parent div with flexible display, vertical padding, vertical axis, automatic overflow and a bunch of Conversation components inside (for now just input them).
+Automatic overflow fits perfectly because it will output conversation components without scroll first but then add it if necessary.

+The Covnersation component is basically a horizontal stripe with an icon, a name and an emoji.
+There is a divider bellow each Conversation.

+The Conversation component is a parent fragment <></> with two divs inside.
+It changes background on hover.

+DaisyUI has an avatar component that can dispay online/offline status.